 Green light therapy is effective in treating several conditions, including pain, migraines, and hyperpigmentation.

-It can reduce melanin production in the skin, which is responsible for hyperpigmentation, and improves skin tone.
+It can reduce melanin production in the skin, which is responsible for hyperpigmentation, and improve skin tone.

 Dr. Muller, a renowned manufacturer of innovative devices for the professional beauty market, has found an 80% improvement in pigmentation among patients using green light therapy.